blbadger/blbadger.github.io/entropy-models.md

 None of this is particularly surprising given the results and theory outlined in the masked mixer [introductory paper](https://arxiv.org/pdf/2409.01482).
 One major finding there is that transformers are relatively inefficient to train for tasks requiring retention of information present in the input, either in a single or multiple output embeddings.

-### Why transformers struggle in this autoencoding paradigm
+### Why transformers struggle with repeated embeddings

 From the last section we observed that transformers make far worse autoencoders (with the architecture presented at least) than masked mixers.
 The next question to ask is why this is: why would transformers be so much worse than masked mixers, given that in previous work has shown more modest differences in information retention between transformers and masked mixers?
 More specifically, why would attention lead to poor autoencoding in this architecture?